 - Instant messaging tools (we’re partial to Adium)

 - File sharing tools (Box, Dropbox)

-With these tools in place, no matter where you and your team are working from, you will be able to still keep things on track.
+With these tools installed on a good VPS Server, no matter where you and your team are working from, you will be able to still keep things on track.

 5) Keep the team updated in real time.
 Nothing hurts more than knowing that you are working on something that has already been done.
 Communication is key in keeping all teammates on the same page during each phase of the project in order to maximize output from the team and minimize disruptions to productivity.
 Status updates from team members help communicate what tasks have been completed and what else needs to be done.